metablaster/WindowsFirewallRuleset/docs/README.md

     - Because, malware, hackers and even trusted software can attempt to bypass firewall at any time

 4. Full functionality for the following not yet tested editions of Windows 10.0
-   - Windows 10 Pro for Workstations
+   - Windows 10 & 11 Pro for Workstations
-   - Windows 10 IoT Core Blast
+   - Windows 10 & 11 IoT Core Blast
-   - Windows 10 IoT Enterprise
+   - Windows 10 & 11 IoT Enterprise
-   - Windows 10 S
+   - Windows 10 & 11 S

+5. Full functionality for x86 systems

 [Table of Contents](#table-of-contents)